Zoot Suit Riots: Zoot suits

-Pachucas and Chicanas
+Pachucas

 The urban, Mexican-American youth often called themselves "pachucos".
 The female parallels were called "pachucas" and wore tight sweaters and relatively full, flared skirts, often paired with high hair-dos, large earrings, and heavy makeup.
 Many young Mexican-American women who were not pachucas avoided these clothing styles and hairstyles in order to avoid being seen as troublemakers by white people.
 Some women even reported that they had heard of pachucas hiding knives in their hair.

 Pachucas formed their own gangs, joined the male pachuco gangs, and carried weapons.
 This behavior was often said to have been a divergence from the expected feminine beauty and manners of the middle-class.
 Often, for parents of Mexican-American girls, the pachucas "embodied not only a dissident femininity but a threatening, distinctly American identity as well".
 For some young women, the characteristics of the style promoted a sense of social mobility and "cultural hybridity" that was expressed through "increased interracial/ethnic relations, bilingualism, and pachuco slang".

-Pachucas and Chicanas were less referred to in the media, partly because they threatened the gender and sexuality norms that existed at the time.
+Pachucas were less referred to in the media, partly because they threatened the gender and sexuality norms that existed at the time.
 When acknowledged, they were regarded mainly as secondary members to the male gang members.
 Many scholars exclude the pachuca narrative in major events in the Chicano movement.
-Events like the Sleepy Lagoon Incident of 1942 and Zoot Suit Riots of 1943 have been described as "a boyish fight over a pretty girl" and a brawl involving "homeboys".
+Events like the Sleepy Lagoon incident of 1942 and Zoot Suit Riots of 1943 have been described as "a boyish fight over a pretty girl" and a brawl involving "homeboys".
 However, records show that many women also participated in these events and had important roles in shaping their outcomes.
-Both men and women were attacked by the so-called "Downey Boys," and both pachucos and pachucas came back to the 38th Street neighborhood where they had been beaten and moved onward to Williams Ranch when they found an empty 38th Street.
+In the Sleepy Lagoon incident, both men and women were attacked by a group of youths that later court documents referred to as the "Downey Boys".
+The pachucos and pachucas left Sleepy Lagoon after the attack, heading to the 38th Street neighborhood to gather reinforcements.
+They returned to Sleepy Lagoon to find that the Downey Boys had departed, and then headed to a party at the Williams Ranch where a fight broke out upon their arrival.
 Claims have asserted that there were women screaming and yelling as the fighting ensued.